 Download Bumble BFF

 I never thought I’d sign up for an app to make friends.
 But there I was downloading Bumble BFF, which is basically a friend version of Tinder.
 You’ll only see users who are the same gender as you.
 And it’s pretty simple.
 Swipe right on users you’re interested in connecting with.
 You can only message users who’ve mutually swiped right on.
-However, if a conversation isn’t initiated within 24 hours, the connections expires.
+However, if a conversation isn’t initiated within 24 hours, the connections expire.
 Bumble BFF allows you to meet like-minded people.
 I’ve now met up with three wonderful women through it with plans to meet up with them all again.

 Meetup is a website and app that allows you to connect with groups of people who love the same things as you.
 You choose what you’re into from topics like Outdoors & Adventure, Photography, Food & Drinks, Music, and Hobbies & Crafts.
 It’s simple to search for groups and events near your location.
 I noticed some meetup groups have a small fee like £5 to become a member.